MARK GAMMILL

 The cold morning air stung his face as he stumbled back to his car.
 His head throbbed, a constant reminder of the night's torment.
 He fumbled with the keys, finally unlocking the trunk.
 Inside, a case of 100 proof whiskey glinted in the dim light.
 He pulled it out, a grim determination settling over him.

 Returning to the graveyard, he sat by Sarah's grave, another bottle clutched in his trembling hands.
-With each swig, the world grew a little hazier, the pain a little more bearable.
-He thought of Sarah, of their life together, of her beauty, of the love they had shared.
+With each swig, the world grew a little hazier, the pain just a little more bearable.
+He thought of Sarah, of their life together, of her great beauty, and of the love they had shared.
 But the more he drank, the more he concluded that without her, life was meaningless.

-Mark Gammill 11/2024
+Written by Mark Gammill 11/2024